 - Don’t focus just on keywords.
 Pick URLs that are short and descriptive where possible

 - Avoid Keyword Stuffing.
-When you overuse keywords, including in the URL, it can contribute to a spam penalty for keyword stuffing.
+When you overuse keywords in the URL, it can contribute to a spam penalty for keyword stuffing.

-Are there any other benefits of adding a keyword to the URL?"
+Are there other benefits of adding a keyword to the URL?"

-There are a few other benefits of using keyword or keywords in your URL:
+There are a few other benefits of using a keyword or keywords in your URL:

 - Easier to crawl - According to the Google SEO Starter Guide, creating descriptive categories and pages could “lead to better crawling of your documents by search engines.”
 With fresh content giving a temporary ranking boost, it can be beneficial to have your website crawled more frequently so any changes can be picked up.